nhsbsa/nhsbsa-digital-playbook/src/development/coding-git-rewrite-history.md

 NHSBSA DDaT staff and external suppliers
 : Everyone with access rights to a repository has the potential to clone it.
-  Use standard DDaT email, Teams, slack channels and professional community networks to publicise the issue.
+  Use standard DDaT email, Teams, slack channels and professional community networks to publicise rewrite activities.

 X-Gov collaborators and general public
 : Open sourced projects may have been cloned far and wide.